 We are lucky to be working with Independent Catering, who offer a fantastic selection of school meals.

-There are three options daily and these are provided free to all Year R and KS1 children currently.
+There are four options daily and these are provided free to all Year R and KS1 children currently.
 As of September 2023 we are a no pork school and no pork options will be available.

 You may be eligible for free school meals – please enquire in the office.